-We will undertake a review of Council's cemetery operations and procedures and the development of master plans and management systems for each of the Council's cemeteries over the next 3 - 5 years.
-We will also review the existing, and develop new, management plans for Council's community land.
+We will undertake a review of Council's cemetery operations and procedures and the development of master and managements for each of the Council's cemeteries over the next 3 - 5 years.
+We will also review existing and develop new management plans for Council's community land.